Pier: England and Wales

 The first recorded pier in England was Ryde Pier, opened in 1814 on the Isle of Wight, as a landing stage to allow ferries to and from the mainland to berth.
 It is still used for this purpose today.
 It also had a leisure function in the past, with the pier head once containing a pavilion, and there are still refreshment facilities today.
-The oldest cast iron pier in the world is Gravesend town pier, in Kent, which opened in 1834.
+The oldest cast iron pier in the world is Town Pier, Gravesend, in Kent, which opened in 1834.
 However, it is not recognised by the National Piers Society as being a seaside pier.

 Following the building of the world's first seaside pier at Ryde, the pier became fashionable at seaside resorts in England and Wales during the Victorian era, peaking in the 1860s with 22 being built in that decade.
 A symbol of the typical British seaside holiday, by 1914, more than 100 pleasure piers were located around the UK coast.
-Regarded as being among the finest Victorian architecture, there are still a significant number of seaside piers of architectural merit still standing, although some have been lost, including two at Brighton in East Sussex, one at New Brighton in the Wirral and three at Blackpool in Lancashire.
+Regarded as being among the finest Victorian architecture, there are still a significant number of seaside piers of architectural merit still standing, although some have been lost, including Margate, two at Brighton in East Sussex, one at New Brighton in the Wirral and three at Blackpool in Lancashire.
 Two piers, Brighton's now derelict West Pier and Clevedon Pier, were Grade 1 listed.
 The Birnbeck Pier in Weston-super-Mare is the only pier in the world linked to an island.
 The National Piers Society gives a figure of 55 surviving seaside piers in England and Wales.
+In 2017, Brighton Palace Pier was said to be the most visited tourist attraction outside London, with over 4.5 million visitors the previous year.